 Janice’s imagination and quirky sense of humor provides her with a world of bags, dolls, animals, quilts, and unique sewing projects.
-Working at Pacific Fabrics for the last 10 years has only added to her knowledge, sense of individuality and her fabric resource stash.
-You will feel inspired upon entering her magical rhelm.
+Working at Pacific Fabrics for the last 10 years, where she is now Assistant Manager, has only added to her knowledge, sense of individuality and her fabric resource stash.
+You will feel inspired upon entering her magical realm.

 by Vanessa Barwick

-Comes from a family of quilters, sewers, and other fiber crafters from New England and Great Britain.
+Vanessa Barwick comes from a family of quilters, sewers, and other fiber crafters from New England and Great Britain.
 She has an MA from NYU in Folk Art Studies.
-Currently the president of the Vashon Island Quilt Guild, Vanessa's main interests lies in up-cycling, creative mending, and repurposing garments and textiles into clothes and quilts.
+Vanessa's main interests lies in up-cycling, creative mending, and repurposing garments and textiles into clothes and quilts.
 She lives on Vashon Island with her two young daughters and stone mason husband.

 We provide the sewing space, the power and a chair.
 You bring your sewing machine, your projects, your knitting, your supplies and\or whatever and join in on all the fun, good food, and camaraderie at your own pace.

 Lorraine started the Vashon Island Sewing Retreat.
 Having a passion for sewing all her life and having owned the Plaza Fabrics store on Vashon Island, she became a founding board member of the Seattle Chapter of the American Sewing Guild.
 She talked the Sewing Guild into sponsoring a sewing retreat on Vashon Island, but before the first retreat in 1984, a change in the Guild's national policy caused the Seattle Chapter to disband.
 Lorraine kept the retreat alive by personally taking over the project.
 Shortly there after, Lorraine brought Camp Burton in as a co-sponsor.
 Over the years since then, many retreat instructors and attendees have pitched in to make the retreat the cooperative effort it is today.